-The DevSecOps lifecycle is usually shown as an infinity loop, but the diagram alone doesn’t explain how security decisions are enforced as software moves through delivery.
+The DevSecOps lifecycle is usually shown as an infinite loop, but the diagram alone doesn’t explain how security decisions are enforced as software moves through the delivery process.
 What matters in practice is where controls exist, who owns them, and what evidence remains after each step.

 This article treats the DevSecOps lifecycle as a set of specific decisions applied to the software delivery process.
 It shows how security fits into code, build, test, release, and runtime without assuming a specific platform or DevSecOps toolchain.
 Each phase is described in terms of gates, ownership, and outputs rather than concepts.